bhstoller/AgeTransform-VAE/README.md

 ### 3. Latent Space (Middle)
 <p align="justify">

-- The latent space consists of two key vectors:
+- The 256-dimension latent space consists of two key vectors:
-- Mu (Mean vector, 256-dimensions): Represents the center of the learned latent distribution.
+	- Mu (Mean vector): Represents the center of the learned latent distribution.
-- LogVar (Log Variance, 256-dimensions): Defines the spread of the distribution.
+	- LogVar (Log Variance): Defines the spread of the distribution.
 - A random latent representation is sampled using the reparameterization trick, ensuring differentiability for backpropagation.

 </p>